 Taro in Hawaii

-Though many people in Polynesian and Southeast Asian countries enjoy growing and eating taro, this plant is deeply embedded in Hawaiian culture and plays an integral role in traditional Hawaiian cuisine.
-Taro, or “kalo” in Hawaiian, comes from the plant family of araceae.
+Many people in Polynesian and Southeast Asian countries enjoy growing and eating taro.
+This plant is deeply embedded in Hawaiian culture.
+And it plays an integral role in traditional Hawaiian cuisine.
+Hawaiian taro, or kalo, comes from the plant family of araceae.
 It has a rich nutty flavor and is a vegetable root of a light purple hue.
-In ancient Hawaii, taro was eaten not only as a nutritional side, but also taken for its healing power and medicinal properties and celebrated through rituals as well.
-However, due to its high content of calcium oxalate (said to cause kidney stones), taro can only be eaten when it has been well cooked and should never be eaten raw.
-Cooked taro is a strong source of potassium (which is well-suited for the humidity of a tropical climate) and contains vitamin C, E, the B vitamins, copper and magnesium.
+In ancient Hawaii, taro was eaten not only as a nutritional side, but also taken for its healing and medicinal properties.
+However, due to its high content of calcium oxalate (said to cause kidney stones), taro can only be eaten well cooked.
+Cooked taro is a good source of potassium and contains vitamin C, E, the B vitamins, copper and magnesium.

 In Hawaii, wetland taro is used to make poi, which is the most popular form of eating taro.
-Poi is an ancient Hawaiian dish made from the paste of baked or steamed taro that has been fermented and is often served at luaus.
+Poi is an ancient Hawaiian dish made from the paste of baked or steamed taro that has been fermented.
+You always find this dish at traditional luaus or Hawaiian food restaurants.
 Dry land taro is used to make taro chips or for use in Chinese dishes.

 Hawaiian Taro History